paweljakubas/j-random-matrices/chapters/basic-algebra.md

 **Exercise 32**
-Solve systems of equations in Exercise 30 using LAPACK's `sgesv` that computes the solution to system of linear equations A * X = B for GE matrices.
+Solve systems of equations in Exercise 30 using LAPACK's `dgesv` that computes the solution to system of linear equations A * X = B for GE matrices.
 Under the hood it uses LU decomposition `dgetrf` which we covered above.